 Instructions

-- Place pie crust in a 9-inch pie plate and crimp as desired.
-Refrigerate until ready to fill.
+- Place pie crust in a 9-inch pie plate and chill at least 1 hour or freeze at least 30 minutes.
+Preheat oven to 425°F.

-- Whisk together butter, sugar, and eggs.
+- While the pie crust is pre-baking, whisk together butter, sugar, and eggs.
 Whisk in flour, cornmeal, lemon juice, milk, zest and salt.

 - Pour mixture into prepared crust.
 Top crust with a pie shield or strips of foil.
 Place pie on a baking sheet.

-- Bake at 425°F for 10 minutes then reduce oven temperature to 350° and bake until pie is golden on top and wiggles just a teeny bit in the center, about 20-30 more minutes.
+- Bake at 350° until pie is golden on top and wiggles just a teeny bit in the center, about 35-40 minutes.

 - Cool completely before slicing.
 Store in refrigerator.
 Serve room temperature plain, or with whipped cream or ice cream.